Frequently asked questions by our patients.

 - Parenting Payment.

-Patients don’t need to apply for a pensioner concession card as Centrelink will automatically send patients a card, when they become eligible.
+Patients don’t need to apply for these concession cards as Centrelink will automatically send patients a card, when they become eligible.

-Please present your valid pensioner concession card (pictured below) to our reception staff and ask about your eligibility for a fee reduction.
+Please present your valid concession card (pictured above) to our reception staff and ask about your eligibility for a fee reduction.

 What if I have a medical emergency?